Wakefield, Massachusetts: 19th century: incorporation and Wakefield identity

+20th century to modern day

 One of the oldest and largest manufacturers of flying model airplane toys in the world, Paul K. Guillow, Inc. is located in Wakefield.
 The company is particularly notable for its extensive line of balsa wood model airplane kits.

 Route 128 was built along the north edge of the town by 1958, and the American Mutual Insurance Company built its headquarters between Lake Quannapowitt and Route 128.
 American Mutual had over 1000 employees, most of them commuting to work via Route 128.
 By the late 1980s American Mutual was in liquidation due to the Woburn W. R. Grace litigation.
 The headquarters building was sold to the Beal Company and was home to Boston Technology Inc. which invented and manufactured corporate voice mail systems that operated on computer systems.
 Boston Technology merged in 1997 with Comverse Technology, a digital telecommunications equipment manufacturer, which later bought the building; Wakefield became headquarters of its eventual spinoff, Comverse.